dask/dask/docs/source/remote-data-services.rst

     - ``ticket_cache``, ``token``: kerberos authentication
     - ``pars``: dictionary of further parameters (e.g., for `high availability`_)

-The ``hdfs3`` driver also relies on a few environment variables.
+The ``hdfs3`` driver can also be affected by a few environment variables.
 For information on these see the `hdfs3 documentation`_.

 .. _high availability: http://hdfs3.readthedocs.io/en/latest/hdfs.html#high-availability-mode